Bayswater (Vic.)

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's aggregation of ATO data for financial year 2023 shows Bayswater had a median taxpayer income of $53,325 and an average income of $60,743.
-These figures are below the national averages of $57,688 and $75,164 in Greater Melbourne respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated median and average incomes for Bayswater as of September 2025 are approximately $57,724 and $65,754 respectively.
-According to the 2021 Census, household, family, and personal incomes in Bayswater rank modestly between the 41st and 46th percentiles.
-Income distribution data indicates that 35.9% of Bayswater's population (4,896 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 32.8% occupy this range.
-Housing affordability pressures are severe in Bayswater, with only 82.1% of income remaining, ranking at the 39th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Bayswater had a median income among taxpayers of $53,325.
+The average income stood at $60,743.
+Both figures are below the national average, which compares to $57,688 and $75,164 across Greater Melbourne respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for median income would be approximately $57,724 by September 2025, with the average estimated at $65,754 during the same period.
+According to 2021 Census figures, household incomes in Bayswater rank modestly between the 41st and 46th percentiles.
+Distribution data shows that 35.9% of the population (4,899 individuals) fall within the $1,500 - 2,999 income range.
+This pattern is similar to regional levels where 32.8% occupy this range.
+Housing affordability pressures are severe in Bayswater, with only 82.1% of income remaining after housing costs, ranking at the 39th percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income